Fahad-Al-Maashani/Personal_Website/README.md

 ## 🚀 About

 This personal website serves as a portfolio and professional hub:
-- Showcases featured projects in software, AI, embedded systems, and hardware.
+- Showcases featured projects in my domain.
 - Highlights skills, tech stack insights, and development journey.
 - Provides a way to connect—social links, email, and more.
 ---